Woodside Guitar Support Review

 Accessories

-• Angle Block – The Angle Block is excellent.
-I don’t need it and might not use it but it really opens up possibilities for people.
+• Angle Block (15º or 25º angle) – The additional Angle Block is excellent.
+I’ don’t need it ‘m happy with the standard 15º block but the 25º option really opens up possibilities for steeper angles and closer proximity.
 I talk about this in the video.
 It’s not just the steeper angle that I was impressed with but also that it moves the guitar body closer to one’s centre (or the lower bout closer to the left leg).
-This is amazing because some people might find that it will help equalize the relaxation and drop of the shoulders and help with other issues.
+This is amazing because it can help equalize and drop of the shoulders for relaxation depending on your body type and preferences.

 Concerns and Discussions

 Will the clamp come off?
 They shouldn’t if you’re playing in a healthy, normal, and responsible way.
 If it came off I think that would be due to irresponsible expectations and unhealthy playing habits.
-If it was not tightened enough or tightened too much and the player exerted tons of force on the neck I guess it’s possible it could come off but…don’t do that.
+If it was not tightened enough or tightened too much and the player exerted direct force it could come off but…don’t do that.
 Don’t do that with any guitar support or even a footstool.
-I test this in the video.
+I test this in the video GS3 review below.

 The Clamp – Some people have concerns about attaching a clamp to their guitar.
 Remember that clamps are used in the making of guitars and the side of the instrument is pretty safe for this.
 Of course, you want to only tighten it enough to securely hold it in place.
 I’m completely comfortable with the clamp system on my expensive guitar.
 I played with the old Murata clamp for years and I’d say this system is even more safe due to the pivoting clamp that will more equally distribute the pressure.